SAP/yeoman-ui/README.md

 * [VSCode](https://code.visualstudio.com/) 1.39.2 or higher or [Theia](https://www.theia-ide.org/) 0.12 or higher.

 ## Download and Installation
-To test run the framework you only need to build & install the backend package, which will automatically build & run the UI.
+To test run the framework you only need to build and install the backend package, which will automatically build and run the UI.
 ### installation
 * Clone this repository
 * cd into the backend folder